warpme/dvb-mapper/README.md

 concurrent way (different device drivers) so it is possible to receive adapterX mux with frontend from adapterY.

 dvb-mapper is small tool able to deal with all above cases.
-To run it, launch "map-dvb-dapters.sh"
-Script should be called with some delay as some drivers needs some time to finish initialization (firmware load, etc).
-I'm using 5s delay.

-Install is simple:
-1. Create "97-dvb-adapters-map.rules" file and add Your cards.
-2. Put this file into "/etc/udev/rules.d" dir.